Medical Subject Headings

 Suggestions for Finding Author Keywords using MeSH Tools

 The following are general suggestions for authors of journal articles who are interested in selecting MeSH descriptors (terms) as key words for their articles.
 Instructions to Authors vary for different journals; the specific journal should be consulted before selecting keywords.
 The NLM is not able to provide individual assistance in selecting keywords for journal articles; individual, personalized assistance should be sought from your local medical library.

-Headings may also be found by following a hierarchical path using "Navigate from tree top".
+Direct Browsing of MeSH Hierarchy (Trees) Headings may also be found by browsing through the MeSH Trees.
+To do this click the "Navigate from tree top" button at the top of the MeSH browser page.
 The "Trees" or hierarchical structure of MeSH provided by MeSH Tree Numbers makes it possible to view terms in the context of broader and narrower concepts.
 To see a term's location in the hierarchy, click on the heading's "Tree Number" entry in the record display.
 The plus ("+") symbol in the hierarchical display indicates that narrower concepts are available by clicking on the link.
-(See the example in the Browser's About page.)
 Note that the preferred expression is indicated by the label "MeSH Heading" and not "Entry Term."
 The desired terms may then be copied from the MeSH Browser.

 For more information about the current MeSH browser and how to use it see the the Browser's MeSH Browser Info page.